Ivan-Bankov/dreamle/README.md

 # Dreamle
 ## What it does:
-Dreamle is a clone of the famous Wordle game by The New York Times.
+Dreamle is a fully responsive clone of the famous Wordle game by The New York Times.
 ## Technologies used:
 Dreamle is a JavaScript-based app with some HTML and CSS.
 It's written in Visual Studio Code.
 ## Why said technologies: